lazyjiang/Stroke-EEG-Brain-network-analysis/README.md

 ## Dataset
 The EEG dataset of stroke patients is provided by Liu et.al in https://doi.org/10.6084/m9.figshare.21679035.v5
-You just need to download sourcedata.zip through this link and unzip it to the dataset/sourcedata directory.
+You just need to download "sourcedata.zip" through this link and unzip it to the "dataset/sourcedata" directory.

 ## Usage